Francisco Campos (baseball)

+National team career

+In the 2003 Pan American Games, Campos allowed a sacrifice fly to Paul Janish, scoring Seth Smith in the 14th inning of the semifinals as Mexico lost a tough game to the US and Huston Street.
+It knocked Mexico out of the gold medal game as they settled for bronze.

+He was picked to represent Mexico in the 2006 World Baseball Classic; manager Frank Estrada was criticized for not using him more, but he was the club's least effective pitcher with a 7.20 ERA, though he won his lone decision.

+In the 2006 Central American and Caribbean Games, Francisco went 1-1 with an 8.10 ERA but Mexico still won a bronze.

-Campos was 9-4 with a 3.08 ERA for Campeche in 2007 and finished 5th in the LMB in ERA.
-In the 2007 Pan-American Games, he got the no-decision in a Mexican win over Venezuela, then allowed just 2 runs to Team USA but got little support from a lineup with three major leaguers and many AAA veterans, losing a 2-1 decision.
-He was 0-1 with a 2.19 ERA for the Bronze Medal winners.
+In the 2007 Pan American Games, he got the no-decision in a Mexican win over Venezuela, then allowed just 2 runs to Team USA but got little support from a lineup with three major leaguers and many AAA veterans, losing a 2-1 decision.
+He was 0-1 with a 2.19 ERA for the bronze medal winners.

 Campos was 1-0 with a 3.48 ERA in the 2008 Final Olympic Qualification Tournament.
 In 101/3 innings, he struck out 22 and walked no one.
 He easily led in strikeouts, 6 ahead of Min-han Son and 12 ahead of anyone else.
-He got most of his K's in one game against the South African national team, whiffing 18 in 8 innings, allowing only two hits.
+He got most of his strikeouts in one game against South Africa, whiffing 18 in 8 innings, allowing only two hits.
 Mexico failed to advance to the 2008 Olympics.

-In 2008, Francisco was 11-5 with a 2.41 ERA for Campeche, whiffing 115 and allowing 118 hits in 149 IP.
-He tied Felix Villegas for the league lead in strikeouts, tied for 4th in wins and second to Juan Delgadillo in ERA.

 In the 2008 Americas Baseball Cup, Campos was 1-1 with a 3.38 ERA and had the most balks (2) while being the worst of Mexico's 4 starters (the others were Walter Silva, Oscar Rivera and Pablo Ortega).
 Mexico still advanced to the 2009 Baseball World Cup.
 Campos's loss came by a 2-1 decision to Josué Matos and Puerto Rico.

 Campos went 0-1 in the 2009 World Baseball Classic, allowing 8 hits and 7 runs in 41/3 IP.
 He entered a game with Australia with a 7-4 lead and tossed two scoreless innings but gave up 3 runs in the 5th to tie the game.
 He then came into the game with Cuba ahead 2-1 in the third, replacing Pablo Ortega.
 He gave up a leadoff single to Rolando Meriño, who advanced on a ground out by Luis Miguel Navas and came home on a two-out single by Michel Enríquez to tie the score.
 Mexico scored in the 4th but Cuba rallied in the bottom of the inning on a hit by Yosvani Peraza and homer by Yulieski Gourriel to take the lead for good.
 Campos took the loss.